noinia/hgeometry/README.md

   primitives.
 For example lines, halfspaces, line segments, balls, circles, rectangles etc.

+* hgeometry:polygon

+  Defines types for representing Polygons, in particular Simple polygons, Convex polygons, and polygons with holes, as well as a typeclasses that capture some basic operations involving polygons.

+* hgeometry:polyLine

+  Defines a type for representing PolyLines, as well as a typeclass that captures some basic operations of this type.

+* hgeometry:spline

+  Defines bezier splines.

 * hgeometry:ipe

   Defines functions for reading, writing, and manipulating